The Beasts of Brora!

 There was one visit, however, when things weren’t quite so amicable.

-I was travelling with three other journalists at the time, two good friends from the USA, Jeff Wallach and Tom Mackin along with Malcolm Campbell, my colleague from Golf Monthly, distinguished writers all of the golf travel genre!
+I was travelling with three other journalists, two good friends from the States, Jeff Wallach and Tom Mackin along with Malcolm Campbell, my esteemed elder mentor from Golf Monthly, distinguished golf writers all!

-I was regaling the Americans of the joys of Brora as we stepped into the pro shop ahead of their inaugural round only to discover various products for sale, all sporting my photography of the golf course…and completely unbeknownst to me!
+I was regaling the Americans of the joys of playing Brora as we stepped into the pro shop ahead of our inaugural round, only to discover a variety of products for sale, all sporting my photography… And all completely unbeknownst to me!

 Standing on the 1st tee at Brora, the phrase ‘you couldn’t hit the arse-end of a cow with a banjo’ somehow springs to mind.
-The big beasts hang around the 1st, perhaps putting bets on the punters not unlike St Andrew’s caddies.
+The big beasts hang around the 1st tee for some reason, putting bets on the punters’ performance, not unlike the caddies at St Andrew’s.

 I've played Brora umpteen times but never hit anything except the middle of the fairway!
 I wish!
-There’s plenty of room out there and scant rough to talk of.
-The animals see to that!
+There’s plenty of room out there and scant rough as the animals keep it shorn.

-This is iron play as it was intended by the Creator!
+This is iron play as the Creator intended!

 BRAID’S ‘BRAWEST’

+His career is celebrated here at the Royal Marine Hotel in their ‘James Braid Lounge’.
 I was glancingly associated with the ‘James Braid Golfing Society’ at its inception in the early ‘90s.
-My above-mentioned golf travel-writing compatriot, Malcolm Campbell led the way with that idea and invited me to join the society but I was too much on the move to be much of a meaningful member even though they encouraged the wearing ‘tweed bunnets’ à la Monsieur Braid and his ilk.
+My above-mentioned golf travel-writing compatriot, Malcolm Campbell, led the way on that and invited me to join the society.
+I was too much on the move in those days to be much of a meaningful member, even though they encouraged the wearing of ‘tweed bunnets’ which I quite fancied.

 The Society still exists and is still headquartered here in Brora.
-During his architectural career, Braid was responsible for the design of over 250 courses throughout the UK with at least 100 in his native Scotland.
-In the Highlands, he carved out Boat of Garten, Inverness, Muir of Ord, Fortrose & Rosemarkie, Golspie, Brora and Reay.
-That must have entailed a lot of train travel.
 They celebrate his endurance as the ‘James Braid Highland Golf Trail’, another early article of mine that got ‘filched’!
-But not to worry; such is the life of a creative genius!
+But not to worry; such is the lot of a creative genius!

 Clynelish Distillery in Brora is one of the pillars of the Johnnie Walker whisky operation.